 - Donations or giveaways

-- Public relations material from other organizations without prior approval from the Director of the Division of Library Development
+- Public relations material from other organizations without prior approval from the Director, Division of Library Development

-- Items, packages, or bags of items must have a visible, legible routing slip.
-Items, packages, or bags of items without a routing slip are not acceptable and will not be transported.
+- Items or packages must have a visible, legible routing slip.
+Items or packages without a routing slip are not acceptable and will not be transported.

 - Routing slips are available.
 (See the "Routing Slips" tab above for more information.)

 Holidays and Service Interruptions

 - deliverIT follows the same holiday schedule as the State of Connecticut.
 There will be no delivery on the following Connecticut state holidays: